ryndaniels/effective-devops/preso.md

 * First player is the person to left of Dealer.
 * Start out following the Draw 1, Play 1 rule until overridden by new rules.

+^ J

 ---

 # Fluxx

 4 types of cards

-* goal - pink
+* Goal - pink
-* keeper - green played in front of you
+* Keeper - green played in front of you
-* action - blue used once and discarded
+* Action - blue used once and discarded
-* rule - yellow
+* Rule - yellow

 ![fit](http://www.looneylabs.com/sites/default/files/Fluxx5.0_3D-Contents-hires.jpg)

+^ J

 ---